xullnn/ls_pull_over_push/120/answers.md

 => "This is a #<Dog:0x00007fcddb98e990 @age=4>"
 ```

+- `to_s` is called after `inspect`, because
+  - if it first called `dog.first` then returned a string that doesn't contain instance variable `@age`
+  - then we call `inspect` on the previously returned string, the content would not have any change
+  - so it must call `to_s` after `inspect` showing the full information

 16. Among `puts`, `p` and string interpolation, which ones will call `to_s`, if called, when?

+- `puts` will call `to_s` if the given argument(s) is not a string
+- `inspect` will not call `to_s` automatically but the return value is also string
+- string interpolation will call `to_s` at the very end of its interior.

 17. Would this code work out okay?
 Can you guess the message being outputted and what is the final return value?